tos-kamiya/d2vg/README.md

 Example of a search using the English-specific Doc2Vec model with option -m
 ![](images/run2.png)

-(Note) To use the language-specific Doc2Vec model, you need to install the "Install language-specific Doc2Vec model files" during installation.
+(Note) To use the English-specific model, you need to follow the instructions "Install language-specific Doc2Vec model files" during installation.

 ### Search individual lines of a text file